PreK-3 Where good things happen!

 We believe every child can learn if placed in the right environment, and yes, we believe Lyons is exactly the right environment for children to learn both academically and socially!
 We have high expectations for each and every student enrolled in our school.
-The instructional staff includes 11 pre-k through third grade classroom teachers, a literacy teacher, an instructional assistant, a resource room teacher, a student assistance provider, and a speech therapist.
-In addition we have district art, music, and physical education teachers visit our building on a regular basis.
+The instructional staff includes 9 PreK through third grade classroom teachers, a literacy teacher, an instructional assistant, a resource room teacher, a student assistance provider, and a speech therapist.

-We also have several extracurricular activities for students including Choir for Kindergarten through third grade students, drama club for second and third graders, recorders and boom whackers for third graders, and the Feeling Good Mileage Club.
+We also have several extracurricular activities for students including choir for first through third grade students, drama club for second and third graders, and the Feeling Good Mileage Club.

 Title IX - Sex Discrimination/Gender Equity/Sexual Harassment